trailofbits/cargo-unmaintained/README.md

 Usage: cargo unmaintained [OPTIONS]

 Options:
-      --color <WHEN>    When to use color: always, auto, or never [default: auto] --fail-fast       Exit as soon as an unmaintained package is found --json            Output JSON (experimental)
+      --all-targets     Whether all targets should be considered, rather than just the host --color <WHEN>    When to use color: always, auto, or never [default: auto] --fail-fast       Exit as soon as an unmaintained package is found --json            Output JSON (experimental)